alexeymorgunov/unixshellcourse/README.md

 # Unix shell course

 *Bioinformatics students* - please follow the links for the first part below.
-You may also be interested in checking out the second part on your own for more advanced topics in Unix shell.

 *Systems Biology students* - please follow the links for the second part below.
-The first part may be useful to you as a reference for more basic functions that you should be already familiar with.

 ---
 ## Introduction to Unix shell